 I was on my way to Kohima from Dimapur.
-It was already 5:30 pm, the sunset time.
-My shuttle car was moving slowly through the mountain valleys and my phone ringing continuously.
+It was already 5:30 pm, sunset time.
+My shuttle car was moving slowly through the mountain valleys and my phone rang continuously.
 The network was pretty bad there.
 Still, I picked up the call and a hasty voice asked me about my whereabouts.
 “Call me when you reach Kohima.
 Me and my family waiting for you”, the voice yelled.

 Finally, at 7:15 P.M I reached Kohima.
 I called him, and the network was a little better.
 He said that he had arranged for the car for me.
 His friend was the driver and owner of that car.
 He was waiting for me near the Kohima main bazaar.
 From Kohima to his house was another 40 minutes.
-He asked me not to worry as his driver friend would drop me safely and no payment required.
+He asked me not to worry as his driver friend would drop me safely and no payment was required.
 On another side of the phone was Stany, my host in Nagaland.

 When I decided to visit the Hornbill festival, It was mid-November.
 And the festival would be starting on 1st December.
 The hotels, homestays, and tents were prior booked for the festival.
 Desperate me was randomly searching Naga people on Facebook, asking for a homestay near hornbill festival ground.
 Then someone contacted me and told me about Stany, his friend, who had started for the 1st time a new homestay business.
 Post my conversation with Stany had sent me a few pictures of his house.
 And I was a little worried, whether to book a 1st timer in a new strange place.
 It could turn into my nightmare.
 But I didn’t have any other option but to book his house.
 So I did.

 FAMILY HILL HOME STAY :